mike-seger/build-bench/README.md

 A few bash scripts performing a real-world JVM benchmark.
 The benchmark utilizes major maven and gradle projects from github.

 ## Prerequisites
-- an installed java 11 version
+- an installed java jdk 11 version
 - an installed maven 3.8.x version

 The benchmark can be run by issuing the following command: